Crazygrandma/HandTrackingController/README.md

 https://youtube.com/channel/UCX6mis1jc5RIFo-A2PpwKQg

 # Known issues
-Sometimes when the image of the webcam is blurry, the right hand can get detected as the left hand and vice versa
+1. Sometimes when the image of the webcam is blurry, the right hand can get detected as the left hand and vice versa
+2. Covering multiple fingers may result in falsely detected hand gestures

+An evenly lit room, an one-color background or a camera with a higher framerate should solve these issues